shotover/shotover-proxy/docs/src/transforms.md

     # This field is optional, if not provided, timeout will never occur.
     # When a timeout occurs the connection to the client is immediately closed.
     # read_timeout: 60

+    # When this field is provided TLS is used when connecting to the remote address.
+    # Removing this field will disable TLS.
+    #tls:
+    #  # Path to the certificate authority file, typically named with a .crt extension.
+    #  certificate_authority_path: "tls/localhost_CA.crt"
+    #  # Path to the certificate file, typically named with a .crt extension.
+    #  certificate_path: "tls/localhost.crt"
+    #  # Path to the private key file, typically named with a .key extension.
+    #  private_key_path: "tls/localhost.key"
+    #  # Enable/disable verifying the hostname of the certificate provided by the destination.
+    #  #verify_hostname: true
 ```

 ### KafkaSinkSingle